 - Creating other official SDKs, along with VSecM Go SDK.

 Aug 15, 2023 – Sep, 11, 2023

-This is a stability-focused release.
-We will focus on fixing bugs, improving stability, and improving workflows and CI/CD pipelines.
-We will also create missing documentation and generate new video tutorials that feature the current version of VMware Secrets Manager.
+This was a stability-focused release.
+We focused on fixing bugs, improving stability, and improving workflows and CI/CD pipelines.
+We also created missing documentation and generated new video tutorials that feature the current version of VMware Secrets Manager.